signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="CodecAudioMode"></a>
 ## Codec + Audio Mode Operation

-Codec + audio mode allows testing with a range of audio I/O, including waveform and compressed bitstream file types and USB audio, including:
+Codec + audio mode allows testing with a range of audio I/O, including:

 * codec testing

 * wav file acquisition, sampling rate conversion, file format conversions, etc

+* audio I/O includes waveform file formats, compressed bitstream file types, and USB audio

 Codec tests perform encode and/or decode using audio  specified codec.
 Pktlib APIs are not used (for full packet flow and transcoding operation, see Packet Mode Operation below).
 Transcoding is not performed in a single command line (although it can be done with successive commands).
 The main objectives are to check for bit-exact results, measure audio quality, and measure performance.
 Codec + audio mode supports the following functionality: